What Do Financial Quantitative Analyst Do?

-These are the skills Financial Quantitative Analysts say are the most useful in their careers:
+When polled, Financial Quantitative Analysts say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.